-Trying to remain mentally calm and controlled while maneuvering your car through your driveway, avoiding any quick turns, and driving at a very slow speed will also help in either eliminating or reducing tire marks on the floor surface.
-You can also wait for a few minutes parking safely near the driveway before making your way through your property gates.
-Doing so will allow the car tires to cool down and will also reduce or eliminate tire marks.
+Trying to remain mentally calm and controlled while maneuvering your car through your driveway, avoiding any quick turns, and driving at a very slow speed will also help eliminate or reduce tire marks on the floor surface.
+You can also wait a few minutes to park safely near the driveway before going through your property gates.
+Doing so will allow the car tires to cool down and reduce or eliminate tire marks.

 The methods of removing tire marks from Concrete and Pavers

 Method 1: Wash it off with water

 This method works if it is done regularly.
 Minor tire marks can be removed by using just water and a broom.
 Since plenty of water will be required to wash the tire marks, you can attach a long rubber irrigation pipe to a nearby tap so that you don’t have to fill buckets every time you need the water.

 In cases of very minor tire marks, a water bucket and broom treatment will be sufficient.
 This will also save you money.
 However, you have to be extra careful that you handle the broom with some degree of gentleness so that the broom does not lead to any scratches on the concrete pavers or it does not displace any of the concrete pavers from their correct slot.